Skip to main content

 Between 2013 and 2017, Hōkūleʻa completed a global circumnavigation with a mission mālama honua - “care for Island Earth” and to foster a sense of ʻohana (“family”) for all people and places.
 This remarkable voyage spanned 40,000 nautical miles and made stops at over 150 ports across 18 nations.

 Throughout this voyage, Earth’s rotation occurs around an axis that extends from the North Pole to the South Pole.
 The rotation imparts an angular speed and linear velocity to every point on Earth.
-Assuming Earth completes one rotation within 24 hours and treating Earth as a perfect sphere with a radius of \(R=4,000\) miles, we can calculate the following parameters for each of the Mālama Honua voyage’s ports, given their latitudes (\(\phi\)):
+Assuming Earth completes one rotation within 24 hours and treating Earth as a perfect sphere with a radius of R=4,000 miles, we can calculate the following parameters for each of the Mālama Honua voyage’s ports, given their latitudes (ϕ):

-1. Calculate \(r\text{,}\) the distance from the port to Earth’s Axis of Rotation (in miles, rounded to one decimal place).
+1. Calculate r, the distance from the port to Earth’s Axis of Rotation (in miles, rounded to one decimal place).

-2. Calculate \(\omega\text{,}\) the angular velocity (in radians per hour, rounded to four decimal places).
+2. Calculate ω, the angular velocity (in radians per hour, rounded to four decimal places).

-3. Calculate \(v\text{,}\) the linear speed (in miles per hour, rounded to the nearest whole number).
+3. Calculate v, the linear speed (in miles per hour, rounded to the nearest whole number).

 47.

-Hilo, Hawaiʻi (\(19.7216^{\circ}\) N)
+Hilo, Hawaiʻi (19.7216 N)

 Answer.

-1. \(r=3,8765.4\) miles;
+1. r=3,8765.4 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=986\) mi/hr
+3. v=986 mi/hr

 48.

-Papeete, Tahiti (\(17.5325^{\circ}\) S)
+Papeete, Tahiti (17.5325 S)

 Answer.

-1. \(r=3,814.2\) miles;
+1. r=3,814.2 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=999\) mi/hr
+3. v=999 mi/hr

 49.

-Apia, Samoa (\(13.8507^{\circ}\) S)
+Apia, Samoa (13.8507 S)

 Answer.

-1. \(r=3,883.7\) miles;
+1. r=3,883.7 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=1,017\) mi/hr
+3. v=1,017 mi/hr

 50.

-Waitangi, Aotearoa (\(35.2683^{\circ}\) S)
+Waitangi, Aotearoa (35.2683 S)

 Answer.

-1. \(r=32,65.8\) miles;
+1. r=32,65.8 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=855\) mi/hr
+3. v=855 mi/hr

 51.

-Sydney, Australia (\(33.8688^{\circ}\) S)
+Sydney, Australia (33.8688 S)

 Answer.

-1. \(r=3,321.3\) miles;
+1. r=3,321.3 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=870\) mi/hr
+3. v=870 mi/hr

 52.

-Bali, Indonesia ( \(8.4095^{\circ}\) S)
+Bali, Indonesia ( 8.4095 S)

 Answer.

-1. \(r=3,957.0\) miles;
+1. r=3,957.0 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=1,036\) mi/hr
+3. v=1,036 mi/hr

 53.

-Port Louis, Mauritius (\(20.1609^{\circ}\) S)
+Port Louis, Mauritius (20.1609 S)

 Answer.

-1. \(r=3,754.9\) miles;
+1. r=3,754.9 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=983\) mi/hr
+3. v=983 mi/hr

 54.

-Cape Town, South Africa (\(33.9249^{\circ}\) S)
+Cape Town, South Africa (33.9249 S)

 Answer.

-1. \(r=3,319.1\) miles;
+1. r=3,319.1 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=869\) mi/hr
+3. v=869 mi/hr

 55.

-Natal, Brazil (\(5.7842^{\circ}\) S)
+Natal, Brazil (5.7842 S)

 Answer.

-1. \(r=3,979.6\) miles;
+1. r=3,979.6 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=1,042\) mi/hr
+3. v=1,042 mi/hr

 56.

-Necker, British Virgin Islands (\(18.5268^{\circ}\) N)
+Necker, British Virgin Islands (18.5268 N)

 Answer.

-1. \(r=3,792.7\) miles;
+1. r=3,792.7 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=993\) mi/hr
+3. v=993 mi/hr

 57.

-Yarmouth, Nova Scotia (\(43.8379^{\circ}\) N)
+Yarmouth, Nova Scotia (43.8379 N)

 Answer.

-1. \(r=3,792.7\) miles;
+1. r=3,792.7 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=755\) mi/hr
+3. v=755 mi/hr

 58.

-Balboa, Panama (\(8.9614^{\circ}\)N)
+Balboa, Panama (8.9614N)

 Answer.

-1. \(r=3,951.2\) miles;
+1. r=3,951.2 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=1,034\) mi/hr
+3. v=1,034 mi/hr

 59.

-Galapagos Islands (\(0.9538^{\circ}\) S)
+Galapagos Islands (0.9538 S)

 Answer.

-1. \(r=3,999.5\) miles;
+1. r=3,999.5 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=1,047\) mi/hr
+3. v=1,047 mi/hr

 60.

-Rapa Nui (\(27.1127^{\circ}\) S)
+Rapa Nui (27.1127 S)

 Answer.

-1. \(r=3,560.5\) miles;
+1. r=3,560.5 miles;

-2. \(\omega=0.2618\) rad/hr;
+2. ω=0.2618 rad/hr;

-3. \(v=932\) mi/hr
+3. v=932 mi/hr